ietf-wg-cellar/ebml-specification/specification.markdown

 #### id

-Within an EBML Schema, the XPath of `@id` attribute is `/EBMLSchema/element/@id`.
+Within an EBML Schema, the XPath of the `@id` attribute is `/EBMLSchema/element/@id`.

 The Element ID is encoded as a Variable Size Integer and expressed in